jovenwayfarer/sign_language/README.md

 # sign_language

 In the project I trained a classifier to distinguish digits in the sign language.
+95% accuracy was achieved on the test data.

 The dataset was downloaded from (https://www.kaggle.com/ardamavi/sign-language-digits-dataset)
 <pre>